 Little Light Exposure

 Cacti can also die from the lack of light.
-You can consider the use of artificial light supplements if your cactus has little exposure to sunlight.
+You can consider using artificial light supplements if your cactus has little exposure to sunlight.

 Frequently Asked Questions about (dying) Cacti